Is this article helpful?

 Identify potential anomalies for outbound conversations

-Use the Conversations Opened by Contact Type report to identify anomalies for outbound conversations in your team.
+Use the Outgoing Messages by Source chart to identify anomalies for outbound conversations in your team.
 Support agents usually do not message the customer first unless it’s necessary for follow-up purposes or used by dedicated support agents to stay in touch with VIP customers.
 For example, if a support agent is found to have a high open conversation rate, managers may want to check in with the agent for an explanation.

-Go to Conversations > Conversations Opened by Contact Type stacked bar chart > filter Users to see the data on outbound messages sent by a specific agent.
+Go to Reports module > Messages > Outgoing Messages > select Outgoing Message Source in the Group By drop-down list > filter Users to see the data on outbound messages sent by a specific agent.

 Export historical data to a CSV file from the Workspace Settings